 If you would like a place for your child at our nursery, please make an appointment and we will show you round the nursery, introduce you to staff and take the time to explain everything you need to know.
-You can make an appointment by phone or by using our contact form.
+You can make an appointment by phoning 01743 354779 or by using our contact form.
 We look forward to meeting you!

-We will arrange some settling in visits for you and your child, and take time to get to know your child, building a relationship to enable them to feel happy and secure.
+We will arrange some stay and play for you and your child to settle in, and take time to get to know your child, building a relationship to enable them to feel happy and secure.

 Your child will be allocated a key person who will ask you questions to find out about your child's interests, likes and dislikes, and specific needs.
 Our aim is to ensure parents and children feel happy about starting nursery.
 Our nursery staff team is small enough to care about your child and to develop good interpersonal relationships and also large enough to have a wide range of experience and knowledge to help your child to develop.